dnd-al-krk/zasady-opk/content_catalog.md

 ### [Clever](https://www.dmsguild.com/product/275196/CCCNBDD0101-Clever?affiliate_id=925821)

 **Informacje o przygodzie**
 A strange new crime family has been growing and tightening its grips on local businesses.
 Any who refuse their offers are found dead shortly after, torn apart by claws and teeth.
 Who is behind this wave of organized crime?
 A Two-Hour Adventure for Tier 2 Characters.
 Optimized for APL 7.

 **Komentarz**
-Brak uwag związanych z prowadzeniem przygody w OPK.
+Przygoda zawiera dwa bonusowe cele, których wypełnienie zwiększa runtime i ilość ACP.